mouadja02/bitcoin-1h-price/README.md

 | VOLUME_FROM | FLOAT     | Volume in BTC |
 | VOLUME_TO   | FLOAT     | Volume in USD |

+##Data Sources and Workflow
+#Historical Data
+The btc-hourly-price_2020_2025.csv file contains the complete historical record of Bitcoin hourly prices from January 1, 2020 through May 13, 2025.
+This serves as the foundational dataset and remains static.
+Daily Updates
+New hourly data is:

+#Collected from CryptoCompare API
+Stored in Snowflake database
+Backed up daily in this repository to this repository as btc_last24h_YYYY-MM-DD.csv files

+This approach provides both a complete historical record and daily snapshots of recent price movements.

 ## Setup Instructions